sully-vian/sully-vian/cv/cv-ai.typ

   date: "2024",
   subtitle: [Personal project],
   [
-    - Discovery of the JS ecosystem: ExpressJS, TS, Node
+    - Discovery of the JS ecosystem: Express.js, TS, Node
     - Development of a REST API (server/client)
   ],
 )